kyrose/cyberbellum/_notes/Zero waste.md

 ---
-lastmod: 2021-01-16T08:27:48
+type: note
+alias: Zero waste
-title: Zero Waste
+title: Zero waste
-summary: "Waste not, want not"
+summary: 'Waste not, want not'
-tags: degrowth, zero_waste
+tags: ['degrowth', 'environment', 'zero-waste']
+created: '2021-01-16'
+lastmod: '2021-01-16'
 ---

+# Zero waste

 The [Zero Waste](https://en.wikipedia.org/wiki/Zero_waste){: .external-link} movement is guided by the desire to reduce the amount of materials sent to landfills, incinerators, and--most importantly--the ocean.
 It's a preventative plan-of-action, one that encourages responsibility on the part of both producers and consumers (contrast this with the recycling movement that puts all the onus on the consumer).